SwampRats/paper-reading/notes/ray_tracing.md

 ## Relevance to the SWAMP

-HOW IS THIS PAPER RELEVANT TO SWAMP'S RESEARCH, IF AT ALL?
-WHAT ARE THE KEY POINTS FOR US TO UNDERSTAND/KNOW?

 This paper explains the theory behind ray tracing and how the shader interacts with the rays.
 In general, a ray is emitted from the viewer which when intersecting with a surface, can be represented as a function of the light coming from various other directions and the material properties of the surface.
 This generates a tree which will stop branching when it does not intersect with an object, or if a max depth limit is reached.